CTMQ

 Just another Cog in Hartford’s Rich History

-cogswellHm.
 I never noticed a Cogswell Street in Hartford before.
 But I will from now on, after my visit to the American School for the Deaf Museum in West Hartford where I learned all about young Alice Cogswell and how her deafness inspired what went on to become the first school for the deaf in America.
-You can read all about her at the link to my museum visit and you can read all about all the firsts and oldests of the school itself here.
+The school itself is the oldest school in America dedicated to the deaf and mute (and other issues) community.

-The giant hands make the sign for the “light” which Thomas Gallaudet brought to all deaf people through education.
 Gallaudet was a Yale graduate and had become deeply interested in the deaf through observing Alice Cogswell as she played with her young relatives.
 He had made some progress in teaching her written words, but went on to study deaf teaching/signing techniques in England and France.
-He ultimately started what would become the American School for the Deaf and was THE pioneer for deaf education in America.
+He was THE pioneer for deaf education in America.

 Facebooktwitterreddit